nexiality/documentation/commands/web/goBackAndWait().md

 ### Description

-*   This command will navigate back to previous page and wait for default 3000 milliseconds.
+- This command will navigate back to previous page and wait for default 3000 milliseconds.
-*   In other words the command will navigate back to previous page and wait for 3000 milliseconds and pass or else fail otherwise.
+- In other words the command will navigate back to previous page and wait for 3000 milliseconds and pass or else fail otherwise.
-*   This command does not require any input parameters.
+- This command does not require any input parameters.

 ### Example

-Script:
+Script:<br/>
 ![](image/goBackAndWait_01.png)

 Output